isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/accessibility/design-a11y.md

 - who are d/Deaf or hard of hearing
 - with anxiety

-## Content Design Standards on numbers
+## Content design standards on numbers

 The following tips are the most relevant to data visualisation.